antoniofranc/Implementing-Role-Based-Access-Control-in-Windows-Admin-Center-WAC-/README.md

 ----

-1- Logging into the  computer
+1- Log in into the computer

 2- Download `https://www.microsoft.com/en-us/evalcenter/download-windows-admin-center`